 By Daniel Ddiba

 At a time when water scarcity poses a significant threat to food security in many parts of the world, a transformation has been taking place over the past three decades in the arid regions of Spain.
-Spain, facing water scarcity challenges, particularly in its southeastern regions, has adopted wastewater reuse as a strategic response.
-In Murcia, a region with chronic water shortages, approximately 98% of wastewater is now treated in a network of 100 WWTPs and reused, primarily for agricultural irrigation.
-This practice emerges from the need to navigate restricted water transfers while sustaining the region's crucial fruit and vegetable production.
+Spain has been facing water scarcity challenges, particularly in its south-eastern regions.
+As a strategic response, the country has adopted wastewater reuse in the region of Murcia where chronic water shortages are prevalent.
+Approximately 98% of wastewater is now treated in a network of 100 WWTPs and reused, primarily for agricultural irrigation.
+This practice emerges from the need to address local water scarcity and sustain crucial fruit and vegetable production.
 The extensive use of reclaimed water in Murcia not only addresses local water scarcity but also fuels a significant portion of Spain's agricultural exports, with a large share of these sustainably irrigated fruits and vegetables reaching global markets.
-While Spain's model of wastewater reuse presents a proactive approach to the pressing issue of water scarcity in agriculture, it's important to note that this challenge is global although responses from different countries vary.
+While Spain’s proactive approach in wastewater reuse presents a solution to the global water scarcity in agriculture, it's important to note that this challenge is global, although responses from different countries vary.

-As the world grapples with a growing population, the demand for food and clean water intensifies.
-Agriculture and food production takes up over 70% of global fresh water supply, yet several countries around the world with a combined population of four billion people experience severe water scarcity during at least part of the year.
-At the same time, over a third of the world’s soils are already degraded and this is estimated to rise to 90% by 2050 in a business-as-usual scenario.
-Meanwhile, fertilizer prices remain volatile globally and supplies swing with contemporary geopolitical tensions.
+As the world grapples with a growing population, the food and clean water demand intensifies.
+While agriculture and food production use over 70% of the global fresh water supply, four billion people experience severe water scarcity..
+At the same time, soil degradation, to rise to 90% by 2050, and volatile fertilizer prices and supplies swing with contemporary geopolitical tensions.
 All these challenges threaten agricultural production and food security.

 At the same time, our existing sanitation and wastewater management systems are faltering, buckling under the strain of urbanization and industrialization.
-As pointed out in a recently published UNEP report that I contributed to, about 400 billion cubic metres of wastewater is generated annually, but less than half undergoes treatment.
+A recently published UNEP report that I contributed to, states that about 400 billion cubic metres of wastewater is generated annually, but less than half undergoes treatment.
 The remainder, laden with pollutants, finds its way into our natural ecosystems, wreaking havoc and contributing to a cycle of environmental degradation.

 The links between sanitation and food security

-However, significant amounts of nutrients and well, water, are embedded in wastewater and can be recovered and used in agriculture as is being done in Spain.
-Traditional agricultural practices lean heavily on chemical fertilizers, a dependency that is fraught with challenges.
-Phosphorus reserves are dwindling, while nitrogen fertilizers which are produced through energy-intensive processes like the Haber-Bosch process, are a significant source of greenhouse gas emissions.
+However, significant amounts of nutrients and well water, are embedded in wastewater and can be recovered and used in agriculture, as done in Spain.
+Traditional agricultural practices lean heavily on chemical fertilizers, posing challenges with dwindling phosphorus reserves and the environmental impact of nitrogen fertilizers, produced through energy-intensive processes like the Haber-Bosch process.
 Wastewater reuse in agriculture and other types of agricultural resource recovery, can mitigate these dependencies, offering a sustainable solution to enhance food security, particularly in water-scarce regions.

 Climate mitigation and adaptation through resource recovery